An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Transformations to Correlations

 Here, the operation \(\mathcal{O}_\mathcal{L}\) is the orthogonal matrix induced by \(\mathcal{L}\), with elements given by

 In this framework, there are two unitaries that map to the same orthogonal rotation on the original Bloch vector due to SU(2) being able to double-cover SO(3).
-The restriction of only being able to access the system prevents us from being able to diagonalize the correlation matrix, which we see from Corollary \ref{Cor:Diagonalization} would allow us to always $U$-generate the system dynamics with an initial product state.
+The restriction of only being able to access the system prevents us from being able to diagonalize the correlation matrix, which would allow us to always $U$-generate the system dynamics with an initial product state.
 Next, we examine how these transformations affect fidelity.

-\subsection{Fidelities of Different Strategies}
+\section{Fidelities of Different Strategies}

 Suppose we begin with an experiment described by the pair $(U, \rho^{SE})$, where the system dynamics cannot be $U$-generated by a product state input.
 By applying a measurement before the global unitary, we can try to enforce the product form.
-Note that if we find a solution for the measurement $M_-$, we know that there also exists a solution for $M_+$, and vice versa.
-So, the task is to find a measurement, $M_+$, and a valid environmental Bloch vector, \(\vec{\zeta}^E\), that we satisfy the relationship
+Note that if we find a solution for the measurement $M_-$, we know that there also exists a solution for $M_+$ and vice versa.
+So, the task is to find a measurement, $M_+$, and a valid environmental Bloch vector \(\vec{\zeta}^E\) such that the relation